 It’s possible to use VPN with Tor, and the great news is there are VPN service providers that offer VPN Tor feature.
 However, take note that you will be combining both technologies, so yes, it will be extremely secure but also extremely slow.

-The VPN service that we like the most when using VPN with Tor is NordVPN.
-Its security features are very robust and sophisticated, and they are also very consumer-oriented.
-Not only do they keep us safe, they also make sure that we’re happy with their services.
+NordVPN‘s security features are very robust and sophisticated, and they are also very consumer-oriented.
+Not only do they keep us safe, but they also make sure that we’re happy with their services.

 - Using cutting-edge technology such as military-grade encryption and DoubleVPN